Notre Dame Academy (Green Bay, Wisconsin)

 Notre Dame de la Baie Academy (known locally as Notre Dame or simply NDA) is a co-educational Roman Catholic high school in Green Bay, Wisconsin.
 The name is French for "Our Lady of the Bay".
-Located in the Roman Catholic Diocese of Green Bay, and co-sponsored with the Norbertine Order, Notre Dame has an enrollment of approximately 800 students.
+Located in the Roman Catholic Diocese of Green Bay, and co-sponsored with the Norbertine Order, Notre Dame has an enrollment of approximately 750 students.

 History

-The school was created by the consolidation of three former Catholic high schools: St. Joseph Academy, an all-girls school founded in 1896; Abbot Pennings High School, an all-boys school founded in 1898 as St. Norbert High School; and Our Lady of Premontre High School, an all-boys school founded in 1941 as Catholic Central High School.
-Premontre later became co-ed shortly before the three separate Catholic high schools merged.

-Since its creation in 1990, the school has maintained a focus on an independent college preparatory curriculum.
-In April 2007, it received authorization from the International Baccalaureate Organization to include the IB Diploma Program in its curriculum.
+Notre Dame Academy was founded in 1990 as a merger between three Catholic high schools in the Green Bay Area at the time: St. Joseph's Academy (an all-girls school located in what is now Aldo Leopold Community School in Green Bay), Abbot Pennings High School (an all-boys school located on the campus of St. Norbert College, in De Pere but since demolished), and Premontre High School (an all-boys school located in what is now Notre Dame Academy).
+Notre Dame Academy was founded to combine the three smaller schools into one, co-educational Catholic high school for the Green Bay area.

 Extracurriculars

-In the 1990s, Notre Dame had a competitive show choir called Tritones.
-Today, NDA houses a number of clubs like Chinese Club, Chess Club, Gamer's Union, ASTRA, and STING Cancer.
+Today, NDA houses a number of clubs like Chinese Club, Chess Club, Gamer's Union, ASTRA, STING Cancer, Writer's Union, Investment Club, and Model UN.

 Athletics

 Notre Dame's athletic teams are known as the Tritons, and compete in the Fox River Classic Conference of the Wisconsin Interscholastic Athletic Association as well as the WACPC.
-The school has won 41 team state championships, including 33 WIAA team state championships.
+The school has won 43 team state championships, including 34 WIAA team state championships.